 If your employees’ needs for concentration and quiet time vary, decide as a group how you’ll signal each other when it’s time to take the conversation somewhere else.

-For example, too much socialization may be curbed when everyone agrees that if headphones are on, that’s a signal not to disturb.
+For example, excessive talking at work may be curbed when everyone agrees that if headphones are on, that’s a signal not to disturb.

 Headphones can be particularly helpful in cube areas or open environments.
 A small red flag can also be raised to indicate “do not disturb.”
 And for offices with doors, a shut door can signal that the person needs to concentrate.